vuqaragazade/forms-test-app/README.md

 Right now app has basic skeleton and fully defined single product -- `book` (with just a few properties).

-Your task is to implement:
+Your task is to:
-* `form` model with validation and `disabled` state dependencies
+* extend and implement `form` model and add classes for each property type with validation and `disabled` state dependencies
-* User interface for form editing
+* implement user interface using components for each property type for form editing
-* Output of filled in data with validation status
+* implement filled in data with validation status serialization to JSON

 To do that, let's look at the definition options: